vidify/vidify/README.md

 All the available options for the config file are the same as the arguments listed in the [Usage section](#usage), except for `--config-file <PATH>`, which is only an argument.
 Their names are the same but with underscores instead of dashes.
 For example, `--use-mpv` would be equivalent to `use_mpv = true`.

 ## FAQ
+### Vidify closes without printing anything
+Use the `--debug` flag to know what exactly went wrong.

 ### Vidify doesn't work correctly with Python 3.8 and PySide2
 PySide2 started supporting Python 3.8 with the 5.14 release.
 Make sure you're using an updated version and try again. `TypeError: 'Shiboken.ObjectType' object is not iterable` will be raised otherwise.